Detecting Information Relays in Deep Neural Networks: Proof of non-deceptive removal of nodes

-Here we show that as long as information is not redundantly encoded, it is possible to remove nodes one-by-one in a greedy fashion so that the minimal information reduction by single-node-removal is not deceptive.
-In a deceptive removal, removing a pair of nodes reduces the information by a smaller amount than each of the individuals would have removed.
+Here, we show that, as~long as information is not redundantly encoded, it is possible to remove nodes one by one in a greedy fashion so that the minimal information reduction by single-node removal is not deceptive.
+In~a deceptive removal, removing a pair of nodes reduces the information by a smaller amount than each of the individuals would have~removed.